A Practical System for Over-40 Practitioners Who Don’t Have More Time — But Still Want Real Progress

 Apply it for a few weeks.

-If you don’t feel more clarity, better retention, or renewed confidence — send one email and get a full refund.
+If you don’t feel more clarity, better retention, and a stronger sense of direction in your training…

 No forms.

-Or you can walk into your next class with:
+Or you can approach your next class with:

 Same schedule.